JulianKemmerer/PipelineC/docs/pypeline_sim_DESIGN.md

 `global_wires_sim_test` entry already covers.
 (Every native_sim-category `pipelinec` invocation passes `--comb` — without it, `--sim` now triggers a full build first.)
-The pipelined native sim § is covered by `native_pipelined_sim_test` (in `synth_tests.py`: non-`--comb` build + latency-emulated native self-checks of `self_check_stream_pipeline_test.py`) and, in the `native_vs_vhdl_sim` category, `pypeline_sim_debug.py` cycle-diff tests including `native_vs_vhdl_ap_test` and `native_vs_vhdl_pipelined_main_test`, which MATCH-compare emulated native sim against real pipelined GHDL for an AUTOPIPELINE call site and a naturally-pipelined pure MAIN respectively.
+The pipelined native sim § is covered by `native_pipelined_sim_test` (in `synth_tests.py`: non-`--comb` build + latency-emulated native self-checks of `self_check_stream_auto_pipeline_test.py`) and, in the `native_vs_vhdl_sim` category, `pypeline_sim_debug.py` cycle-diff tests including `native_vs_vhdl_ap_test` and `native_vs_vhdl_pipelined_main_test`, which MATCH-compare emulated native sim against real pipelined GHDL for an AUTO_PIPELINE call site and a naturally-pipelined pure MAIN respectively.

-The opt-in Divider QoR harness adds a different end-to-end check: it compiles the exact final `vhdl_files.txt` after autopipelining and verifies stream ordering, bubbles, divide-by-zero, valid latency, input readiness, and pipeline flush under continuous traffic.
+The opt-in Divider QoR harness adds a different end-to-end check: it compiles the exact final `vhdl_files.txt` after auto-pipelining and verifies stream ordering, bubbles, divide-by-zero, valid latency, input readiness, and pipeline flush under continuous traffic.
 It deliberately does not claim output-backpressure coverage because that fixture has no output-ready port.
 See [pypeline_TESTS.md](pypeline_TESTS.md) for its commands and acceptance limits.
 This is a